awsdocs/amazon-ec2-user-guide/doc_source/ec2-fleet-examples.md

 The following fleet configuration shows only the pertinent configurations for this example\.
 The On\-Demand allocation strategy is `prioritized`, and the usage strategy for Capacity Reservations is `use-capacity-reservations-first`\.
 The total target capacity is 12, and the default target capacity type is `on-demand`\.

 **Note**
-The fleet type must be `instant`\.
-Capacity Reservations are not supported for other fleet types\.
+The fleet type must be `instant`\. `use-capacity-reservations-first` is not supported for other fleet types\.

 ```
 {